andreyto/micgent/README.md

-# micgent
-Old location of MICGENT repository
+## The MICGENT repository has been transfered to the GitHub organization of the umbrella NGS-MSTB package [https://github.com/ngs-mstb/micgent](https://github.com/ngs-mstb/micgent)